 Symphony-to-Go: Bringing the Music to You

 Want to experience classical music and connect with accomplished professional musicians?
 The South Bend Symphony Orchestra takes the music out of the concert hall and into the regional communities.
-The SBSO has three small ensembles that are available to provide entertaining, engaging, and educational programs, free of charge for non-profit organizations.
+The Symphony has three small ensembles that are available to provide entertaining, engaging, and educational programs, free of charge for non-profit organizations.
 From schools to retirement communities, from libraries to civic organizations, our musicians will perform one of their customized programs program just for you!

 Please note: Performances are booked based on availability.
 All requests must be made no later than 50 days prior to the requested date.
-Please send the completed Symphony-to-Go Registration Form to Christina Gibson

 What is the Symphony-to-Go Program?